Thomas Dongan, 2nd Earl of Limerick: Governor of New York

 In September 1682, James, Duke of York, as Lord Proprietor of the Province of New York, appointed Dongan as vice-admiral in the Royal Navy and governor to replace Edmund Andros "Dongan's long service in the French army had made him conversant with the French character and diplomacy and his campaigns in the Low Countries had given him a knowledge of the Dutch language."
 James also granted him an estate on Staten Island.
-The estate eventually became the town of Castleton; later, another section of the island was named Dongan Hills in honour of Dongan.
+The estate eventually became the town of Castleton; later, another section of the island was named Dongan Hills in his honor.

 Dongan landed in Boston on 10 August 1683, crossed Long Island Sound, and passed through the small settlements in the eastern part of the island and he made his way to Fort James, arriving on 25 August.
 In October, Rev. Henry Selyns reported to the Amsterdam Classis, "...our new governor has at last arrived.
 His excellency is a person of knowledge refinement and modesty.
 I have had the pleasure of receiving a call from him and I have the privilege of calling on him whenever I desire."

 In 1683, at the time of Dongan's appointment the province was bankrupt and in a state of rebellion.
 Dongan was able to restore order and stability.
 On October 14 of that year he convened the first-ever representative assembly in New York history at Fort James.
-The New York General Assembly, under the wise supervision of Dongan, passed an act entitled Charter of Liberties and Privileges.
+The New York General Assembly, under the supervision of Dongan, passed the Charter of Liberties and Privileges.
 It decreed that the supreme legislative power under the Duke of York shall reside in a governor, council, and the people convened in general assembly; conferred upon the members of the assembly rights and privileges making them a body coequal to and independent of the Parliament of England; established town, county, and general courts of justice; solemnly proclaimed the right of religious liberty; and passed acts enunciating certain constitutional liberties, e.g. taxes could be levied only by the people met in general assembly; right of suffrage; and no martial law or quartering of the soldiers without the consent of the inhabitants.

 Dongan soon incurred the ill will of William Penn who was negotiating with the Iroquois for the purchase of the upper Susquehanna Valley.
 Dongan went to Albany, and declared that the sale would be "prejudicial to His Highness's interests".
 The Cayugas sold the property to New York with the consent of the Mohawk.
 Years later, when back in England and in favour at the Court of James II, Penn would use his influence to prejudice the king against Dongan.